 THANK YOU FOR CHOOSING THIS WOOD STOVE.

-As one of North America's largest and most respected wood stove and fireplace manufacturers, Stove Builder International takes pride in the quality and performance of all its products.
+If this room heater is not properly installed, a house fire may result. largest and most respected wood stove and fireplace manufacturers, Stove Builder International takes pride in the quality and performance of all its products.